AzarinMrdMnd/AzarinMrdMnd/README.md

 - 👋 Hi, I’m @AzarinMrdMnd
 - 👀 I’m interested in Artificial Intelligence and Data Science.
 - 🌱 I’m currently learning Machine Learning.
-- 💞️ I’m looking to collaborate on Pythone and Machine Learning projects.
+- 💞️ I’m looking to collaborate on Python and Machine Learning projects.
 - 📫 How to reach me @Igneous_M is my username in Twitter and Telegram.

 <!---